 - electronic nicotine delivery systems (ENDS)

 They may also be known by various brand names.
-More information about vaping, including the health risks, is available on Health Canada's website.
+More information about vaping is available on Health Canada's website.

-Cannabis can be consumed in different ways, including by vaporizing and vaping (breathing in dried cannabis or liquid cannabis vapors through a vaporizer or vaping device).
-Illegal cannabis, including cannabis vaping devices that are sold on the illegal market, are not quality-controlled and may be contaminated.
-Cannabis use has risks, some of which remain unknown, and can have short- and long-term harms to your health, including dependence.
+Cannabis can be consumed in different ways, including by vaporizing and vaping (breathing in dried cannabis or liquid cannabis vapours through a vaporizer or vaping device).
+Illegal cannabis, including cannabis vaping products that are sold on the illegal market, are not quality-controlled and may be contaminated.

 What you should do